 A classic picture of the bride in front of the mirror will allow you to capture her genuine expression as she sees herself for the first time as a bride.
 To create a beautiful and unique image, have the bride hold a hand-held antique mirror and take the picture.

-The bride specifically chose the her bridesmaids to have a special role in the wedding, and it is important to capture her with her girls!
+The bride specifically chose her bridesmaids to have a special role in the wedding, and it is important to capture her with her girls!
 As they get ready, look to see if they have any unique details – do they all have matching robes or shirts that say “bridesmaid” on them?
 Be sure to document these along with the candid moments that happen as they watch the lovely bride prep for the ceremony.

-8. Bride Next to Window
+8. Standing Next to the Window

 Another classic shot to take while the bride is getting ready is by the open window.
 The natural lighting from will allow your bride to stand out in the image.
 If you are lucky, while you pose your bride at the window, her groom may walk by!
 Imagine the genuine emotion the bride will give you for that image.

-10. The Veil
+10. Capturing Her Veil

 Since every bride has different tastes, her veil will represent her unique wedding style.
 The veil is the final addition to the bride’s attire for the day.
-Be sure to include the details of the veil, from the stitching or beading, to the crystals or sparkles.
+Be sure to include the details of the veil, from the stitching or beading to the crystals or sparkles.
 Have the mother of the bride place the veil on her daughter’s head so you can capture the moment with your camera.

-11. Last Minute Details
+11. Adding Last Minute Details

 Before the bride is ready to go, she will make sure that everything is perfect – from her hair, to her makeup, and the jewelry she is wearing.
 Look for moments when she is fixing the straps on her shoes, or adjusting her dress in the mirror.
 You can take a close up picture of the bride putting on her own necklace, or a bridesmaid clasping a bracelet on the bride’s wrist.
 Many times, these items are unique and specific to the bride – they could be a family heirloom or have other sentimental values.

-12. Groom and Groomsmen Details
+12. Showcasing Groom and Groomsmen Details

 The groom and his groomsmen have spent time perfecting their looks for the big day.
 Ensure that you take shots of the guys in their tuxes – while they are helping one another fix their ties, as well as specific details that make the way they are dressed unique.
 The boutonniere is the equivalent to the bridesmaid’s bouquets, so take a picture of them lying on a complementary surface.

-13. Placing Jacket On
+13. Placing His Jacket On